Lacrymology/states/diamond/doc/usage.rst

 Install Diamond on the ElasticSearch server by running::

-  salt q-elasticsearch-1 state.sls diamond -v
+  salt myminion state.sls diamond -v

 Make sure that Diamond connected to the Graphite::